GraphBLAS/SuiteSparseSessions/Session9/README.md

 [![00:17:00](https://img.youtube.com/vi/JG-gh5q1o6o/default.jpg)](https://www.youtube.com/watch?v=JG-gh5q1o6o&t=1020s)

 **Challenge:**
-For reduce-to-vector, need a first operator for the multiplicative part of the semiring.
+For reduce-to-vector, need a FIRST operator for the multiplicative part of the semiring.

 **Solution for User-Defined Types:**
 Creates a special operator with opcode `GB_FIRST_opcode` but applied to user-defined type.